 Licensed as an Acupuncturist and Herbalist in 2006 and board-certified as a fellow of the American Board of Oriental Reproductive Medicine (ABORM) since 2009, Larisa Boyd has dedicated her practice to providing the best of integrative, evidence-based care for Women’s Health and Fertility.

 In addition to fertility, Larisa treats patients across all the stages of reproductive life – from menstrual disorders to pregnancy, postpartum, and menopause.
-She has extensive experience working with western fertility clinics during IUI and IVF (ART) cycles as well as with obstetricians, midwives, and gynecologists for ongoing care.
+She has extensive experience working with western fertility clinics during IUI and IVF (ART) cycles and with obstetricians, midwives, and gynecologists for ongoing care.

 Larisa sees each person as a complex ecosystem that includes the body, heart, mind, and spirit.
 She brings together all these elements of health through individualized treatment plans tailored to the individual, couple, or family.
-Services include acupuncture; custom herbal medicines; and comprehensive lifestyle and nutritional counseling using food-as-medicine to bring about optimal health and wellbeing.
+Services include acupuncture, custom herbal medicines, and comprehensive lifestyle and nutritional counseling using food-as-medicine to achieve optimal health and wellbeing.

 Ever deepening her knowledge, Larisa has traveled to China twice to study with specialists in the integrative treatment of infertility and other gynecological and endocrine disorders.
 She has also completed prenatal and postpartum rounds with a Certified Nurse Midwife at Kaiser – Los Angeles; and has attended many births, both at home and in hospital.

 On a personal level, Larisa has experienced her own fertility challenges.
-Her life and practice were forever changed after going through the seemingly endless cycle of hope, frustration, anger, grief, and complete despair.
-She was given a new perspective and deeper compassion for the journeys of her patients.
+Her experience forever changed her life and practice after going through the seemingly endless cycle of hope, frustration, anger, grief, and complete despair.
+She gained a new perspective and more profound compassion for the journeys of her patients.
 And through the use of TCM, she has been able to bring two children into her family, strengthening her understanding and appreciation of this ancient medicine.